-Use these downloadable templates to create your own CV (also known as resume) or cover letter.
+Download these templates to create your own CV (also known as a resume) or cover letter.
 You can also look at examples of completed CVs and cover letters to help you personalise your own documents.

-Please note you cannot save these resume templates to your Careers New Zealand account.
+Please note you cannot save these CV templates to your Careers New Zealand account.
 You must download them to your computer and work on them there.

 Which CV style to choose

 The CV style you use depends on the job you are applying for and your circumstances.
 You can choose to emphasise either your work history (work-focused CV) or your skills (skills-focused CV).

 This website considers these two CV styles, although you can use a combination of the two or other approaches.